mivano/software-consultant-books/_books/coachtocoach.md

 * Inspire and motivate the people around you
 * Turn your natural skills and talents into your own unique coaching style
 * Use proven, time-tested coaching strategies to get results

+# Why is this interesting for Xpirit

+*By Rene van Osnabrugge:*
+Being a consultant at Xpirit means that you are usually one the people that leads the team.
+That also means other people are led.
+And by that, you automatically become a coach.
+I think that by being a coach to receptive people you can enlarge your footprint.
+Show them what is possible, give them trust, show them good habits.
+And all of a sudden there are ambassodors in the team that say the same things as yourself.
+This book is very straightforward.
+Everything works right away, but the novel style and story is very nice.
+There are some very good inisghts in here that can really help you become a better coach to people in your team or organization